varjolab/ProteoGyver/README.md

 ### MS run data pre-analysis
 This is optional, but highly recommended.
 In order for the MS-inspector to have data to work with, or for QC to display chromatograms, information about MS runs needs to be included in the database.

 MS run data needs to be pre-analyzed.
-As it may not be desirable to present run files directly to the server PG is running on, PG assumes that run file pre-analysis .json files are present in the directory specified in parameters.toml at "Maintenance"."MS run parsing"."Input files".
-Te parser script is provided in utils folder (MSParser subdir), with its own conda environment .env file.
+As it may not be desirable to present run files directly to the server PG is running on, PG assumes that rawfile pre-analysis .json files are present in the directory specified in parameters.toml at "Maintenance"."MS run parsing"."Input files".
+The parser script is provided in utils folder (MSParser subdir), with its own venv requirements.txt file.
 MSParser.py can handle timsTOF and thermo data currently.
 Tested MS systems so far include the TimsTOF Pro, Pro2, QExactive, Orbitrap Elite, Astral, and Astral Zoom.

 to run, set up the MSParser venv:
 ```